-Dr. Shannon is executive vice president for Health Affairs at the University of Virginia.
+Richard P. Shannon, MD has served on the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. since July 2014.
+He is Chair of the Quality and Health Improvement Committee and is a member of the Community Health Committee and the Executive Committee.
+Dr. Shannon is currently the Executive Vice President for Health Affairs at the University of Virginia.
 He is responsible for aligning the key components of the University of Virginia Health System to achieve the goal of becoming a top academic medical center.